dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 [!code-csharp[](routing/samples/3.x/main/Controllers/ProductsController.cs?name=snippet7)]

-While using multiple routes on actions seems powerful, it's better to keep your app's URL space basic and well defined.
-Use multiple routes on actions only where needed, for example to support existing clients.
+Using multiple routes on actions might seem useful and powerful, it's better to keep your app's URL space basic and well defined.
+Use multiple routes on actions only where needed, for example, to support existing clients.

 <a name="routing-attr-options"></a>